 5 Best Places To Establish Backup Residency Right Now

-The number of people asking questions about opportunities for backup residencies and second citizenships has increased dramatically.
-Many more people are interested in these ideas than ever before in our history.
+However, the number of people at this year’s event asking questions about opportunities for backup residencies and second citizenships is significant… many more than at any other Retire Overseas Conference in our history.

-The winners in the residency discussion (that is, the best places right now to shop for a “backup residency,” as we call it) are the Dominican Republic, Colombia, and Panama.
-These three countries offer pensionado programs that come with minimal requirements for time in the country, as well as low retirement income thresholds.
+The winners in the residency discussion (that is, the best places right now to shop for a “backup residency,” as we call it) are Colombia and Panama.
+These two countries offer pensionado programs that come with minimal requirements for time in the country, as well as low retirement income thresholds.
 Nicaragua and Portugal are strong runners-up.

-You could obtain residency in Ecuador with an investment of as little as US$25,000.
-The downside to Ecuador is that you can’t be out of the country for more than 90 days either of the first two years after you’ve obtained residency… meaning this isn’t an ideal option for a backup plan but is appealing if you’d like to live in Ecuador.
+You could obtain residency in Ecuador with an investment of as little as US$31,000.
+The downside to Ecuador is that you can’t be out of the country for more than 90 days either of the first 2 years after you’ve obtained residency… meaning this isn’t an ideal option for a backup plan but is appealing if you’d like to live in Ecuador.

 Other countries featured at this week’s Retire Overseas Conference require at least five years of residency before you can apply for naturalization.
 That said, five years isn’t bad.
 Some countries—Andorra and Switzerland, for example—require 20 and 12 years, respectively, of residency before you can qualify for citizenship.

 The best option for European citizenship right now is Portugal.
 Residency is relatively easy to obtain in this country, and you are eligible for naturalization after five years.
 Additionally, Portugal offers a residency program that comes with important tax breaks.

 When considering various residency options, remember to factor in the total costs (beyond minimum monthly income requirements).
 You’ll have attorney and government fees up front, and, if applying with a spouse or other dependents, you may have additional income requirements and fees.